-Family of Indiana man who died after being handcuffed to speak along with attorney Ben Crump Monday
+Family of Indiana man who died after being handcuffed speaks along with attorney Ben Crump

 The Jasper County Sheriff's Office released the body camera footage of Earl's final moments alive on Friday.

-Family of Indiana man who died after being handcuffed to speak Monday
+Family of Indiana man who died after being handcuffed demand answers

-Rhyker Earl's family will hold a news conference with attorney Ben Crump after the body camera footage of the Indiana man's final moments.
+Rhyker Earl's family held a news conference with attorney Ben Crump after the body camera footage of the Indiana man's final moments.
+They want more answers from authorities.

 JASPER COUNTY, Ind.
-(WLS) -- Family and famed civil rights attorney Ben Crump will hold a news conference Monday following that newly-released body camera footage of Rhyker Earl's death.
+(WLS) -- Family and famed civil rights attorney Ben Crump held an emotionally news conference Monday following that newly released body camera footage of Rhyker Earl's death, demanding more answers from authorities.

-His family has been asking for answers after the 26-year-old father of two died after an encounter with sheriff's deputies and paramedics, inside his home earlier this month.
+The 26-year-old father of two died after an encounter with sheriff's deputies and paramedics inside his home earlier this month.

 ABC7 Chicago is now streaming 24/7.
 Click here to watch